15-13/credit-card-fraud-detection/README.md

 # 💳 Credit Card Fraud Detection using Machine Learning

 This project detects fraudulent credit card transactions using **Machine Learning** models like **XGBoost**, **Random Forest**, and **Logistic Regression**.
-It demonstrates a complete **end-to-end Data Science workflow** — from data preprocessing to real-time web deployment using **Streamlit**.
+It demonstrates a complete **end-to-end Data Science workflow** — from data preprocessing to real-time web deployment using **HuggingFace**.

 ---